cellplatform/platform-0.2.0/README.md

 In the area of user-interface, particular attention is placed on maintaining a loose coupling with any one UI rendering library.
 And UI is partitioned clearly as distinct to the `pure functional` "logic only" libraries.
 This is because UI tends towards much higher volatility in a technical architecutre over time, and tends to be swapped our more repeatedly over time.
 Any form of "interface" (the `I` in `API`) tends toward messiness, noise, and complexity - the one involving the "humans" (UI) is especially prone.

-Organizing for this is expressed within the distinct `/system/` and `/system.ui/` root folder structure (and the `system.ui` sub-folder structure isolating and nameing each core UI rendering technology of the libraries contained within: `<platform-name>.<library-name>`, for example:
+Organizing for this is expressed within the distinct folders `/system/` and `/system.ui/` in the root.
+The `system.ui` sub-folder structure's purpose is to isolatie and callout by name each core UI rendering technology of the libraries contained within: `<technology-name>.<lib-name>`, for example:

 ```